MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/virus-detection-in-spo.md

 [!INCLUDE [Microsoft 365 Defender rebranding](../includes/microsoft-defender-for-office.md)]

-Microsoft 365 uses a common virus detection engine for scanning files that users upload to SharePoint Online, OneDrive for Business, and Microsoft Teams.
-This protection is included with all subscriptions that include SharePoint Online, OneDrive for Business, and Microsoft Teams.
+Microsoft 365 uses a common virus detection engine for scanning files that users upload to SharePoint Online, OneDrive, and Microsoft Teams.
+This protection is included with all subscriptions that include SharePoint Online, OneDrive, and Microsoft Teams.

 > [!IMPORTANT]
 > The built-in anti-virus capabilities are a way to help contain viruses.
 They aren't intended as a single point of defense against malware for your environment.
 We encourage all customers to investigate and implement anti-malware protection at various layers and apply best practices for securing their enterprise infrastructure.
 For more information about strategies and best practices, see [Security roadmap](security-roadmap.md).